edwardzhou130/PolarSeg/README.md

 ## What is PolarNet?

-PolarNet is a lightweight nerual network aims to provide near-realtime online semantic segmentation for single LiDAR scan.
-Unlkine existing methods which reqire KNN to build graph and/or 3D/graph convolution, we achieve fast inference spped by avioding both of them.
+PolarNet is a lightweight neural network that aims to provide near-real-time online semantic segmentation for a single LiDAR scan.
+Unlike existing methods that require KNN to build a graph and/or 3D/graph convolution, we achieve fast inference speed by avoiding both of them.
 As shown below, we quantize points into grids using their polar coordinations.
-We then feed each grid's learned fixed-length representation to a 2D nerual network to produce point segmentation results.
+We then learn a fixed-length representation for each grid and feed them to a 2D neural network to produce point segmentation results.

 <p align="center">
         <img src="imgs/overview.png" width="90%">